-Sacroiliac joint dysfunction is caused by abnormal movement of the sacroiliac joints, which can result in various symptoms including pain in the lower back and legs, or inflammation of the joints which is called sacroiliitis.
+Sacroiliac joint dysfunction is caused by abnormal movement of the sacroiliac joints, which can cause pain in the lower back and legs, or inflammation of the joints (sacroiliitis).

 In This Article: